The Governor's Institutes of Vermont

 The Governor's Institutes of Vermont (GIV), a 501(c)(3) nonprofit organization based in Winooski, Vermont, was established in 1982 under then-Governor Richard Snelling when Vermont’s Commissioner of Education and the Director of the Vermont Arts Council sought to provide greater depth in arts education to students in the state’s public schools.
-Founded in the Governor's School model, GIV has since expanded to provides accelerated learning residencies in many more topics on college campuses for Vermont teenagers, emphasizing the creation of a strong sense of community while providing hands-on learning for highly-motivated students.
+Founded in the Governor's School model, GIV has since expanded to provides accelerated learning residencies in many more topics on college campuses for Vermont teenagers.

 Since GIV was founded, the organization has worked with over 10,000 youth, partnered with 13 Vermont colleges and holds eleven residential summer institutes and two residential winter weekends.
 GIV actively seeks a wide range of applicants, even those who may not have extremely high GPAs or may be unsure of their goals, but who are willing to expand their horizons academically and creatively.